-The program culminates in an intensive "in the classroom" session at our main campus in Duluth.
-During this capstone experience, students take two core graduate courses and engage in community and professional development.
+The program culminates in an intensive, "in the classroom" session at our main campus in Duluth, Minnesota.
+During this onsite capstone experience, students take two of the core graduate courses and engage in community and professional development.

 During the on-site experience, students take two courses:

-Students are in class from 8 a.m. to 5 p.m.
-Monday through Friday, and participate in networking, socializing, and other learning activities as scheduled in the evenings.
+Students are generally in class from 8:00 a.m. to 5:00 p.m.
+Monday through Thursday, and until noon on Friday*, and participate in networking, socializing, and other learning activities as scheduled in the evenings.
 Students also present their capstone projects to students, faculty, staff, invited guests, and others in the HIM professional community during a poster session.

 Yes, it is required for completion of the M.S. in HIM and M.S. in HIM/ITL programs and cannot be taken through a virtual medium.

-The on-site capstone is one week in duration.
-The session begins with a welcome reception on Sunday evening.
-Courses begin on Monday at 8 a.m. and conclude on Friday about 5 p.m.
+The onsite capstone is one week in duration.
+The session begins with orientation and Graduate Seminar on Sunday afternoon, as well as a welcome reception Sunday evening.
+Courses begin on Sunday afternoon and conclude on Friday at noon.

 Duluth, Minn., (CSS Main Campus) in June.

 The student is responsible for paying his/her own transportation (airfare, bus, train, or auto), lodging, and most evening meals.
-Breakfast and lunch are provided Monday through Friday in the college's Greenview Dining Room
+Breakfast and lunch are provided by the College's food service Monday through Friday.

 No, courses will have both pre- and post-coursework associated with them.
-Pre-coursework is typically disseminated one or two months in advance of the actual on-site date and includes reading and other various assignments to prepare you for your in-class work.
+Pre-coursework is typically disseminated one or two months in advance of the session of the actual onsite date and includes reading and other various assignments to prepare you for your in-class work.
 Post-coursework (exams, research papers, and/or projects) will be required after the session as detailed by the faculty member(s) teaching the course.